Team DCA

 From 2018 to 2020, Catherine has been a judge for the Gender-wise Philanthropy Award in the Australian Philanthropy Awards.
 She has a Bachelor of Commerce degree from the University of Melbourne and a Master of Arts degree in Communications from Monash University.
 She lives in Melbourne with her partner, two children and two furry friends.

-Simone joined DCA in 2013 as the Office Manager and Executive Assistant to the CEO and has now moved over to work in the Events team.
+Simone (she/her) joined DCA in 2013 as the Office Manager and Executive Assistant to the CEO and has now moved over to work in the Events team.
 Simone has a pertinent understanding of event coordination, bringing over fifteen years of experience to DCA and has an advanced Diploma in Business Marketing and Events.

 Simone’s career has spanned the entertainment, government, banking & finance and FMCG industries.
-She has also worked with the NSW Attorney General & Justice Department on a contract basis within their adult and juvenile restorative justice programs.
+She has also worked with the NSW Attorney General & Justice Department on a contract basis within their adult and juvenile restorative justice conference programs.

 Sue has a Bachelor of Arts degree from the Royal Melbourne Institute of Technology (RMIT).
 She lives in Melbourne, with her family.